 Red squirrels are daily visitors around the Estate and the shy roe, and sometimes red, deer can be spied.
 Galloway is also home to the wild goats and visitors can see them on the hill behind us and at close quarters in the Galloway Goat Park.

 3-day celebration of traditional music with concerts, workshops, tune and song writing competitions, tune and song session and pipe band in the nearby towns of Minnigaff and Newton Stewart.
-The festival is held on the 2nd weekend of July every year and is very popular with musicians and music lovers from all over the UK and Ireland.
+The festival is held on the 2nd weekend of July every year and now attracts musicians and visitors from all over the world as well as attracting award nominated, award winning and world famous traditional musicians and performers.

 Wigtown, 10 miles from the cottages, is Scotland's National Book Town and is host to many events throughout the year culminating in the 10 day Wigtown Book Festival in late September / early October featuring leading authors and performers.